FOODzee/galois-expression-calculator/README.md

 - `GF(p^m)`
 - easier set up of reduction polynomial
 - replaceability of field without parser/scanner modification
-- elliptic curve is not parameterized (needs to be separate class like GaloisField)
+- elliptic curve is not parameterized (it'd better be separate class like GaloisField)

 ### Usage